dart-lang/site-www/src/null-safety/understanding-null-safety/index.md

 *   **Optional parameters must have a default value.** If you don't pass an argument for an optional positional or named parameter, then the language fills it in with the default value.
-If you don't specify a default value, the default value is `null`, and that doesn't fly if the parameter's type is non-nullable.
+If you don't specify a default value, the _default_ default value is `null`, and that doesn't fly if the parameter's type is non-nullable.

     So, if you want a parameter to be optional, you need to either make it